UoB-COMSM0166/2026-group-27/README.md

 The game was evaluated during its prototype stage, enabling us to identify and fix usability issues and technical bugs during development.
 Since the game did not yet include the final Bristol-themed visuals, this allowed us to focus on evaluating the core gameplay mechanics without the influence of visual or narrative features.

-We combined quantitative data from the System Usability Scale (SUS) with qualitative feedback from Think Aloud (TA) sessions.
-This helped us understand how well users could complete tasks and their overall experience during gameplay.
+We combined quantitative data from the System Usability Scale (SUS) with qualitative feedback from Think Aloud (TA) sessions to evaluate usability and user experience

 ## 6.1 Qualitative Evaluation: Think Aloud (TA)

-During the TA tests, we asked participants to verbalise their thoughts and decision-making process while navigating the maze and completing tasks such as finding items and reaching the exit.
+During TA tests, participants verbalised their thoughts while navigating the maze and completing tasks such as finding items and reaching the exit.
 This helped us identify unclear game concepts from a player’s perspective (Pellicone et al., 2022).

 Ten participants were recruited using convenience sampling from our weekly workshops, allowing us to receive quick feedback without requiring a controlled experiment.

-We grouped the feedback into common themes to identify repeated issues across different users.
-The main themes were map design, technical issues, and game mechanics.
+Feedback was grouped into common themes: map design, technical issues, and game mechanics.

 * Map Design:

   Most users liked the maze's layout and its "spacious route", suggesting that the navigation structure was clear and easy to understand.
-However, many noted that the environment felt empty and repetitive, indicating a lack of visual detail in the prototype, which led to reduced   user engagement.
-This supported our planned use of Bristol-themed visual elements, such as landmarks in the background of story mode, to        improve visual engagement and help players recognise different areas of Bristol.  <br>
+However, many noted that the environment felt empty and repetitive, reducing user engagement.
+This supported our planned use of Bristol-        themed visual elements, such as landmarks in the background of story mode, to improve visual engagement and help players recognise different    areas of Bristol.  <br>

 * Technical Glitches: